joshtynjala/actionscript-3.0-developers-guide/display/working-with-geometry/basics-of-geometry.md

 scale an object means to change its size by stretching or shrinking the object.

 Translate
-To change a point’s coordinates from one coordinate space to another.
+To change a point's coordinates from one coordinate space to another.

 Transformation
 An adjustment to a visual characteristic of a graphic, such as rotating the